Political Philosophy & Theory

 Explanation

 Social contract theory is a philosophical concept in political philosophy holding that individuals agree - either explicitly or implicitly - to give up some of their natural freedoms and submit to the authority of a government in exchange for the protection of their remaining rights and the maintenance of social order.
-The theory was most influentially developed by Thomas Hobbes, John Locke, and Jean-Jacques Rousseau, each of whom had different ideas about what the original 'state of nature' was like and what the contract should include.
+The theory was most influentially develoepeed by Thomas Hobbes, John Locke, and Jean-Jacques Rousseau, each of whom had different ideas about what the original 'state of nature' was like and what the contract should include.

 🌟 Fun Fact

-Social contract theory had a direct and documented influence on the American Declaration of Independence.
+Social contract theory had a direct and documented influence on the American Declaration of Indeepeendence.
 Thomas Jefferson's famous phrase that governments derive 'their just powers from the consent of the governed' is a direct expression of Lockean social contract theory - making a 17th-century philosophical concept the founding principle of the world's most powerful democracy.

 What does 'the social contract' mean according to Hobbes?